 What other options did you consider before you chose us?

 After all of the market research and investigation, you may think you know who your competitors are.

 But there’s always the possibility you’ve either missed one or passed on one because their offering didn’t seem comparable to yours.

 Asking your customers what companies and services they evaluated is a great way to make those unknowns known.

-At the very least, getting information on who your customers considered before they ultimately chose you can help you understand your primary competitors.
+At the very least, getting information on who your customers considered before choosing you can help you understand your primary competitors.